masa-umich/limewire/README.md

 - `fc_simulator`: The Flight Computer Simulator, a TCP server that acts as a stand-in for the Flight Computer while its Ethernet issues are being debugged, enabling testing of Limewire.
-- `messages`: A set of utility classes that represent different types of messages within the Limelight Messaging Protocol.
-The classes are designed with methods that allow them to be used from both Limewire (deserializing bytes to Python data types) and the FC simulator (serializing Python data types to bytes)